-The sustainable investment objective of the product is to allocate the capital towards companies:

-- that provide positive innovative solutions to tackle issues related to key environmental themes such as renewable energy, industrial energy efficiency, sustainable waste and water management, sustainable land use, clean transportation, green building, and - that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
+The sustainable investment objective of the product is to provide long-term capital growth by investing in European equities securities through an investment process that fully integrates sustainability considerations by allocating the capital towards companies that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").

-Furthermore, considering the importance of a stable climate, Mirova aims at building an investment portfolio that represents an economy in which which the world is expected to warm by no more than 2 degrees Celsius, in line with the mitigation and temperature reduction objective of the 2015 Paris Agreement.

-Mirova's proprietary sustainability assessment framework has been developed to assess the overall impact of portfolio holdings on sustainability and to identify investments targets that contribute to the SDGs while having no significant negative impact on any other SDGs.
+Furthermore, considering the importance of a stable climate, Mirova aims at building an investment portfolio which represents an economy in which the world is expected to warm by no more than 2 degrees Celsius, in line with the mitigation and temperature reduction objective of the 2015 Paris agreement.
+Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of portfolio holdings on sustainability and to identify investments targets that contribute to the SDGs while having no significant negative impact on any other SDGs.
 Under this framework, a company is considered as a sustainable investment if it contributes to the achievement of one or more SDGs through its activities (i.e. products or services) and/or its practices (i.e., the way it operates), and demonstrates a sufficient capacity to mitigate its environmental, social and governance risks throughout its value chain.
-Assets qualifying as sustainable investment are counted as fully contributing to either an environmental or social objective (pass or fail approach).

-For each investee company, the Sustainability Research Team produces a sustainability opinion based on the rating scale below, which assesses whether and to what extent the investment contributes to the achievement of the UN Sustainable Development Goals (SDGs) and can be considered as a "sustainable investment".
+For each investee company, the Sustainability Research Team produces a sustainability impact opinion based on the rating scale below, which assesses whether and to what extent the investment contributes to the achievement of the UN Sustainable Development Goals (SDGs) and can be considered as a "sustainable investment".